-Risk management and internal controls over sustainability reporting
+DR GOV-5 - Risk management and internal controls over sustainability reporting

-Risk management system and internal controls for the sustainability reporting process the reporting process.
+Risk management system and internal controls for the sustainability reporting process

-Banca Transilvania's risk management and internal control system for sustainability reporting includes the following main components:
+Banca Transilvania's risk management and internal control system for sustainability reporting includes the following main components

-Governance and oversight: the Board of Directors, supported by dedicated sustainability and risk management structures (mainly the ESG Committee) are responsible for ensuring that sustainability risks are identified and appropriately managed in

-Data collection and verification: at Bank level, the departments involved in the sustainability reporting process coordinate the process of data collection and verification at the level of each subsidiary in the Group.

-Policies, procedures and methodologies: underpin sustainability reporting and are regularly reviewed and updated to align with the evolving regulatory requirements (e.g. EU Taxonomy).

-(G

-• Internal audit: the internal audit department ensures that adequate internal control mechanisms are in place, including those regarding the sustainability reporting process, by verifying data compliance, traceability of sources and compliance with the internal procedures for the validation of reported information.
+- Governance and oversight: the Board of Directors, supported by dedicated sustainability and risk management structures (mainly the ESG Committee) are responsible for ensuring that sustainability risks are identified and appropriately managed in the reporting process. - Policies, procedures and methodologies: underpin sustainability reporting and are regularly reviewed and updated to align with the evolving regulatory requirements (e.g. EU Taxonomy). - Data collection and verification: at Bank level, the departments involved in the sustainability reporting process coordinate the process of data collection and verification at the level of each subsidiary in the Group. - Internal audit: the internal audit department ensures that adequate internal control mechanisms are in place, including those regarding the sustainability reporting process, by verifying data compliance, traceability of sources and compliance with the internal procedures for the validation of reported information.